-As I have talked about on EFI before, a big shift I am doing is working on learning from other disciplines and other experts in fitness.
+As I have talked about on EFI before, a big shift I am doing is working on learning from other disciplines and other fitness experts.

 I focus on learning from other fitness experts, as fitness is an incredible field.
 It is so huge with numerous areas of specialization.
 My exercises for injuries part is one area of specialization but there are other areas like muscle building.